Robert Scheer: Truthdig

 On November 29, 2005, Scheer co-launched, as editor in chief, the online news magazine, Truthdig.
 Scheer's column there was syndicated nationally by Creators Syndicate in publications such as The Huffington Post and The Nation.
-In a 2014 Los Angeles Magazine feature about Truthdig, Ed Leibowitz writes, "The columnists and bloggers [of Truthdig] chart an ecosystem in irreversible decline, follow human rights crises and repression overseas, and probe the erosion of American democracy by perpetual war, the disappearance of privacy rights, the abandonment of the poor, and a political system in thrall to corporate titans, gross polluters, and Wall Street crooks.
+In a 2014 Los Angeles Magazine feature about Truthdig, Ed Leibowitz wrote:The columnists and bloggers [of Truthdig] chart an ecosystem in irreversible decline, follow human rights crises and repression overseas, and probe the erosion of American democracy by perpetual war, the disappearance of privacy rights, the abandonment of the poor, and a political system in thrall to corporate titans, gross polluters, and Wall Street crooks.
 By pursuing these subjects with an intellectual rigor and relentlessness seldom found on the Web, Truthdig has become one of the most critically acclaimed Internet-based news sites in the world.
 Among the site's most covered stories was an atheist manifesto by writer Sam Harris and a searing birthday tribute to slain U.S. Army Ranger and former NFL star Pat Tillman, written by his brother, Kevin.

 Truthdig is a four-time recipient of the Webby Award for best political blog, and in 2013, Truthdig won a fifth award for best political site.
 Truthdig is a winner of multiple awards from the Society of Professional Journalists and the Los Angeles Press Club.

 In March 2020, a dispute between Scheer and Truthdig's CEO and publisher, Zuade Kaufman, led to a work stoppage by employees who were subsequently fired.
 In November 2022, after almost two years on "hiatus", the website relaunched without Scheer's involvement.
+After leaving Truthdig, Scheer launched the website ScheerPost.